Consensys/quorum-wizard/README.md

 Quorum Wizard is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [info@goquorum.com](mailto:info@goquorum.com).

 ## Getting Help
 Stuck at some step?
-Please join our <a href="https://www.goquorum.com/slack-inviter" target="_blank" rel="noopener">slack community</a> for support.
+Please join our <a href="https://www.goquorum.com/slack-inviter" target="_blank" rel="noopener">Slack community</a> for support.